ftwkoopmans/goat/README.md

 ## Quickstart

+Below example assumes you've successfully installed the R package as per instructions above.

-In this example, we'll use GOAT to identify enriched GO terms in one of the example proteomics datasets that is bundled with the GOAT R package.
-Below code assumes you've successfully installed the R package as per instructions above.
+We'll use GOAT to identify enriched GO terms in one of the example proteomics datasets that is bundled with the GOAT R package.
+Besides the code comments that accompany each step in the example below, you can also check the respective R function documentation for further details (e.g. `?goat::load_genesets_go_bioconductor`).
+Below code will generate;

+- an output table with geneset p-values
+- a logfile that includes M&M text adapted to your settings
+- basic visualizations of significant genesets

 ```
 library(goat)